haxys/MTGA-Decks/Notes/deckbuilding.md

 ### Conclusion

-By carefully considering these factors, you can choose a format that not only suits your personal interests but also enhances the enjoyment and engagement of your entire playgroup.
+By carefully considering these factors, you can choose a format that suits your personal interests and enhances the enjoyment of your entire playgroup.
 This thoughtful approach sets the stage for a successful and fulfilling deckbuilding experience.
 Next, we'll explore how to choose a theme for your deck, a crucial step in defining its identity and strategy.

 ## Chapter 2: Choosing a Theme